next-exp/sw-docs/docs/source/isaura.rst

 **Blob energies computation**

-From these points, 3D spheres of radius ``blob_radius`` (specified in the config file) are taken.
+From these blob centers, 3D spheres of radius ``blob_radius`` (specified in the config file) are taken.
 The hits inside the sphere will contribute to the energy of the blob, that will be stored as ``eblob1`` and ``eblob2`` [#]_.
 It is relevant to take into account here that not every hit falling inside the blob sphere will be considered for its total energy, but only the ones that belong to a voxel adjacent to the one labeled as extreme.